MicrosoftDocs/security/zero-trust/identity-developer.md

 ---
-title: Zero Trust for the Microsoft Identity Platform developer
+title: Zero Trust with the Microsoft identity platform
-description: Zero Trust for the Microsoft Identity Platform developer ms.date: 04/20/2021 ms.service: security
+description: Developers have an important role to play in building trustworthy applications that adhere to Zero Trust principles. **Identity** is the backbone of secure app development, acting as the control plane for managing access to your applications to keep users and data safe.
+This document explains identity best practices for building Zero Trust ready applications using the Microsoft identity platform can help. ms.date: 04/20/2021 ms.service: security
 author: knicholasa